Albert Mensinga Creative

 Many have no idea what to expect of a 916.
 The perception regarding a front-wheel drive sportscar is mostly negative.
 Which is a bit strange, because Alfa Romeo did such a good job finding out what would suit their cars best.
 Back in the days they took a good look at the Honda Civic and Lotus Elan underpinnings, found benchmarks and made an even better car.
 The result may surprise both friend and foe: a 916 GTV and Spider really are proper driver’s cars.

-In brief a 916 Spider TS is a well built and intelligently constructed car, albeit a bit heavy to really surprise friends and foes.
+In brief a 916 Spider TS is a well built and intelligently constructed car, albeit a bit heavy to really rocket the roads.
 Let’s call a 916 TS a compact GT and move on.
 Also it’s a typical early 90s product which developed into the new century just because there were no alternatives.
-In this case a follow-up of the Alfetta GTV (1972-1984) and aging Spider S4, which kept going since 1966!
+In this case a follow-up of the Alfetta GTV (1972-1984) and aging Spider S4, which kept going from 1966 to well into the early 90s!
+The 916 series was introduced in 1993 (GTV in 2004) and ran until 2004.

 2006 147 and 2002 Spider are the best looking couple in our street